 4) Review and reporting of results.

-As an active member of Conflict-Free Sourcing Initiative (CFSI), Zebra utilizes, and promotes within its supply chain, the tools and methodologies developed by the CFSI for 3TG data collection and sourcing risk assessment, including Reasonable Country of Origin Inquiry system.
+As an active member of Responsible Minerals Initiative (RMI), formerly known as Conflict-Free Sourcing Initiative (CFSI), Zebra utilizes, and promotes within its supply chain, the tools and methodologies developed by the RMI for 3TG data collection and sourcing risk assessment, including Reasonable Country of Origin Inquiry system.

-We continue to work with all our suppliers to promote conflict-free sourcing of 3TG metals by engaging of upstream suppliers in the works of CFSI and transitioning the sourcing to CFSI certified conflict-free smelters.
+We continue to work with all our suppliers to promote conflict-free sourcing of 3TG metals by engaging of upstream suppliers in the works of RMI and transitioning the sourcing to RMI certified conflict-free smelters.

 As a Company traded on the US stock exchange, Zebra complies with the applicable sections of the Dodd Frank regulation.
 Zebra’s statement can be found under investor relations page.
 For more information, please see our Products and Materials Compliance site.